Do Energy Healers Need More Than Just Liability Insurance?

 When Might You Actually Need Additional Coverage?

-2. You Use Tools That Generate Heat
+1. You Use Tools That Generate Heat

 Tools like hot stones or heated cupping sets introduce fire and temperature-related risk, which may not be covered under liability plans.
 If this is part of your work, you may need to look into coverage options that include thermal risk or device liability.

-3. You Formulate or Sell Physical Products
+2. You Formulate or Sell Physical Products

-4. You Store Sensitive Client Information Digitally
+3. You Store Sensitive Client Information Digitally

 If you keep detailed session notes, payment records, or other personal client data on your computer or in a cloud-based system, cyber liability or data breach insurance may be worth considering.
 While not necessary for everyone, it can help protect you in the event of a security breach, ransomware attack, or accidental exposure of private information.
+EMPA does offer a cyber protection plan as an odd-on to your core coverage.

-5. You Manage a Team or Run a Multi-Practitioner Business
+4. You Manage a Team or Run a Multi-Practitioner Business

 If you employ staff, lease your own office space, or manage a group practice, you may need additional protection like property insurance, workers' comp, or employment-related coverage.
-These don’t apply to solo or part-time practitioners, but may be relevant as your business grows.
+These usually don’t apply to solo or part-time practitioners, but may be relevant as your business grows.

-6. You Want Clarity on Boundary-Related Claims
+5. You Want Clarity on Boundary-Related Claims

 In healing work, maintaining clear professional boundaries is critical—but misunderstandings can still happen.
 Some practitioners choose to look into coverage related to allegations of inappropriate touch or misconduct, even if those claims are unfounded.
+This is another add-on option that we have available to healers who sign up for the EMPA membership, and is typically suggested for those who use hands-on modalities.

 The goal here isn’t to complicate your coverage; it’s to help you feel confident and informed.
 For the vast majority of practitioners, EMPA’s coverage is complete and appropriate.
 These examples are simply meant to help clarify where additional policies might occasionally come into play!